On this page:

 Find out what soil type you have:

 Every soil in the world has been classified as a certain type.
 Soils are named and classified based on physical and chemical properties – which are determined by how they were formed.

 Knowing the local soil type may not be relevant for the home gardener (since many soils have already been greatly altered), but it can be very informative for farmers or developers.
 Soil type can provide clues about whether the land is typically wet or dry, and if it is well-suited for agriculture or can support large structures like roads and buildings.
 Soil types have been mapped across the country.
 You can find out what type of soil you have by visiting the Web Soil Survey.

 Testing the physical characteristics of your soil:

 For the home gardener, determining the texture of your soil will likely provide enough information to make appropriate plant choices.
 Soil texture is defined by the proportion of sand, silt, and clay particles that are present.
 Soil with high sand content will feel gritty, while a clay soil will be smoother.
 The texture of a soil indicates its ability to drain water, allow air flow, and hold nutrients.
-To measure the texture of your soil, try the squeeze test, ribbon test, or the jar method.
+To measure the texture of your soil, try the ribbon test or the shake test.

 Testing the biological activity in your soil: